West Virginia Feminist Activist and Women's History Collection

 Lisa Diehl, Advocate, Papers

-This collection includes materials collected and created by Lisa Deihl throughout her career in advocacy and the trades, particularly through her work with Women and Employment, Center for Economic Options, and West Virginia Women Work.
-Prominent topics include women’s economic independence, women in the trades, and women’s equality.
-Materials include calendars, correspondence, magazines, newsletters, newspaper clippings, notes, pamphlets, photographs, programs, and publications.
+Lisa Diehl is best known for her advocacy for women in the trades and for women’s financial independence.
+This collection includes materials collected and created by Lisa Diehl throughout her career in advocacy and the trades, particularly through her work with Women and Employment, Center for Economic Options, and West Virginia Women Work.

 Lorraine Momen -- A Victim, not a Criminal